PerceptronV/glass-octopus/README.md

 _Easily overlay markers on top of images._

-Glass Octopus is a lightweight tool that allows you to easily inject a `Glass` (image) into any HTML element and place multiple Octopuses (markers) over it using JavaScript.
+Glass Octopus is a lightweight tool that allows you to easily inject a `Glass` (image) into any HTML element and place multiple Octopuses (markers) over it, built using vanilla JavaScript and CSS.

 ![Image showing Glass Octopus in action](glassoct.jpg)